 Researchers at Lancaster University in the United Kingdom believe that tau could be a more promising drug target for Alzheimer’s disease.
 They point to previous research, which found that in the absence of the tau neurofibrillary tangles, beta-amyloid does not seem to harm nerve cells.

-Also, the number of tangles in the brain appears to be a much better indicator of the severity of the disease than the number of amyloid plaques.
+Also, the number of tangles in the brain appears to be a

 In Alzheimer’s disease, these tau molecules break away from the microtubules and begin to stick together to form threads and, eventually, tangles.
 In turn, these disrupt the microtubule transport network.